stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

     INDEX 00 09:06:10
 ```

 How does the magic work?
-What to do if you want to construct `Value`
+What to do if you want to construct a `Value`
 manually?
 Simply put, `toJSON` does not do anything you can't do yourself.
 Records are transformed into JSON `Object`s, lists and vectors and turned
 into `Array`s, etc. Feeding the `renderMustache` without `toJSON` is just as
-easy, consult
+easy (consult
 [Aeson documentation](https://hackage.haskell.org/package/aeson) for more
-information, but the most common thing you will want to do is to create a
+information), but the most common thing you will want to do is to create a
-custom dictionary that will be your “context”, it's done with help of
+custom dictionary that will be your “context”.
+This is done with help of the
 `object` and `(.=)` functions:

 ```haskell